 The design of these gloves make them ideal for guys and girls who do a lot of weight training.
 The padding on the gloves provides just the right amount of support for your hands.
 If you want superior traction, the silica gel layers on the palm and fingers offer just that.

 As far as comfort and fit levels are concerned, the soft microfiber cloth used to construct these gloves provide a very snug fit.
-The fabric offers excellent protection on you palm wrist, and fingers.
+The fabric offers excellent protection on your palm wrist and fingers.

 If you want extra wrist support, the Trideer gloves have a really long wrist strap to do just that.
 You have to wrap this strap around your wrists to get the intended effect.
 The straps have enough material to provide pain relief and prevent wrist popping when lifting heavy weights.